Oracle Corporation: Competition

 The relational database industry was unusually concentrated.
 Besides being headquartered near each other in the San Francisco Bay area, database technology experts attended the same universities and served on the same standards committees (with Jim Gray serving as neutral arbiter as companies tried to get competing proposals enacted).
 Sales and marketing people were both fierce rivals and often moved between the companies, even as engineers socialized with each other.
-The smaller, later-founded database vendors viewed Oracle as their top enemy—the "evil empire", said Bob MacDonald of Informix Software— while Humphries described his company as "the Klingons of" the bay.
+The smaller, later-founded database vendors viewed Oracle as their top enemy, with Bob MacDonald of Informix Software calling Oracle "the evil empire", while Humphries described his company as "the Klingons of" the bay.

 Held later described his company's philosophy as "it's not good enough for Oracle to win.
 It was important for somebody else to lose".
-Ingres was its first major competitor; Oracle's strategy of focusing on one opponent at a time—even publicly complimenting other rivals "to take the pressure off", Held said—while effective, caused it to neglect Sybase as a threat.
+Ingres was its first major competitor; Oracle's strategy of focusing on one opponent at a time.
+Even publicly complimenting other rivals "to take the pressure off", Held said, while effective, caused it to neglect Sybase as a threat.
 Conversely, when Sybase had technical problems "it was: how do you put every ounce of product marketing, sales effort and focus on that".
 IBM's endorsement of SQL in Db2 in the early 1980s benefited Oracle and forced rivals like Ingres and Informix Corporation to adopt SQL to compete.
 Oracle acknowledged IBM as the standard while emphasizing its own superiority, touting "total IBM SQL compatibility" while IBM's software ran "only on IBM mainframes".
 By the mid-1980s the company described its database as "the last DBMS", bragging that Oracle now had larger database revenue than dBASE maker Ashton-Tate, and stating that Microsoft, Ashton-Tate, and Sybase's planned Microsoft SQL Server "jumped on Oracle's SQL bandwagon".